Hiteswar Saikia: Later activities and Education Minister (1978–1982)

-Projects
+Under a stop-gap measure the Chief Minister, Syeda Anwara Taimur re-appointed him in December 1980 whereupon he was to remain in his post until June 1981.
+There then occurred another stop-gap measure between January and March 1982 when he served under Chief Minister, Keshab Gogoi.

-During the Ministry of Keshab Chandra Gogoi, Saikia was in charge of the Education portfolio.
+During the Ministry of Keshab Chandra Gogoi Saikia was placed in charge of the Education portfolio.
 He introduced far reaching changes in Assam's field of education.
 First he created a separate 'Directorate for Elementary Education'.
 Secondly, he introduced the idea of what is termed 'provincialization of high schools'.
-In the wake of provincialization, about 2,500 privately run government-aided high schools came under the direct administration of the government, benefitting both students and teachers financially.
-He made liberal grants available towards the appointment of many teachers in language subjects.
+In the wake of provincialization about 2,500 privately run government-aided high schools came under the direct administration of the government; a measure benefitting both students and teachers financially.
+He also made available liberal grants to help advance teachers in their careers, especially in language-based subjects.

-He also made far-reaching changes towards raising the status of police officers and of ordinary constables.
-He revamped the department, ridding it of the hangovers of the British regime, transforming it into a battalion of uniformed persons who are sentinels of law.
-He established the Forensic Laboratory at Guwahati, the capital of Assam and set up the 'single digit fingerprint bureau'.
-He turned his attention toward bifurcating the Criminal Intelligence Department and creating a Special Branch of it to be run independently.
-He then improved the functioning of the 'Assam Police Radio Organization' by modernising its equipment.
-Finally, he established a separate training centre for the armed police.
-But soon some cracks developed in the alliance.